-The Australian Advisory Board on Impact Investing is one of 13 National Advisory Boards leading international efforts to catalyse a global market for impact investing through the Global Social Impact Investment Steering Group.
+The Australian Advisory Board on Impact Investing is one of 18 National Advisory Boards leading international efforts to catalyse a global market for impact investing through the Global Steering Group for Impact Investing.

 The establishment of an international forum